onetimesecret/onetimesecret/README.md

-# Onetime Secret - v0.18
+# Onetime Secret - Secure One-Time Message Sharing

 NOTE: The `develop` branch is going through a major refactor.
 Checkout [`v0.17.3`](https://github.com/onetimesecret/onetimesecret/tree/v0.17.3) for a more stable experience.